aqtrans/gorram/README.md

 Inspired by Telegraf, a single-binary metrics agent, the goal is to have no external dependencies or process forking unless absolutely necessary.
 A vast majority of the current checks are implemented using the same library as Telegraf, [gopsutil](github.com/shirou/gopsutil).

-gRPC is used for the client-server communication, protected by Mutual TLS and a password.
+gRPC is used for the client-server communication, protected by Mutual TLS and a shared secret.
 TLS communication can be bypassed using the `-insecure` flag on both the client and server.

 Mutual TLS is used either via pre-generated (likely self-signed) CA, server, and client certificates ([gorram-certs](git.jba.io/go/gorram/certs/gorram-certs) can assist with this), or optionally the server and clients can generate dynamic certificates on startup, using a common CA certificate and key.